 The performance doesn’t stop.

-We try to be fun, sexy, supportive, and low-maintenance—while pretending we don’t need anything in return.
+We try to be fun, sexy, supportive, and low-maintenance—while pretending we don’t need much of anything in return.

 We do all of this because deep down, a lot of us are scared that being fully ourselves will push him away.